Syllabus

 Exercises

-Most weeks will involve a problem set aimed at assessing key concepts or getting practice with new workflows and packages.
-We will use Canvas for these exercises, but starter code will be made available on GitHub Classroom for code-based exercises.
-These will be released Monday before class and are due Friday by 9pm ET.
-The exercises will be multiple choice, automatically graded, and you can submit them as often as you like.
-It is highly recommended that you do these promptly and take them seriously, as concepts and code practice will be useful for the homeworks and midterm exams.
+Most weeks will involve a short problem set aimed at assessing key concepts.
+We will use Canvas for these exercises.
+These will be released Monday at the start of class and are due before class (2:55PM) the following Monday.
+The exercises will be multiple choice or similar (categorization, multiple answer, etc), automatically graded, and you can submit them as often as you like.
+It is highly recommended that you do these promptly and take them seriously, as concepts and simple code practice will be useful for the homeworks and midterm exams.
+We will automatically drop one exercise set, but no late exercises will be accepted.

 Labs

 Approximately 5 class periods will be dedicated to working through simple examples to guide you through applying concepts and methods from class.
 Students should bring their laptops to class, and will be given a worksheet to complete (as much as they can) during these lab classes.
 Labs will be designed to be completed in class, though you may occasionally require additional time; however, lab worksheets must be submitted by 9:00pm on the lab day.
-These will be graded on the basis of demonstrated work, rather than absolute correctness or completion.
+As a result, I encourage you to make sure that you download and set up the lab materials ahead of time; these will be provided for you on Ed Discussion.
+Labs will be graded on a scale of 0-3 on the basis of effort towards demonstrated work, rather than absolute correctness or completion.
 No labs will be dropped by default.
 If you cannot bring a laptop to class, you can work with other students, though you must turn in your own worksheet for grading.

 Homework Assignments